gauthiernielly/Visual-Intelligence-Project/TAD_full_run/README.md

 | mAP @ IoU 0.50 | 13.15 % |
 | mAP @ IoU 0.70 | 6.03 % |

-⚠️ **Event-mAP, not frame-mAP.** Prior TSU work (PDAN around 32.7 %, MS-Temba around 38 %) reports frame-mAP, which is strictly easier.
+These are **Event-mAP, not frame-mAP!** Prior TSU work (PDAN around 32.7 %, MS-Temba around 38 %) reports frame-mAP, which is strictly easier.
 The two numbers are not directly comparable.
-Always disclose the metric difference when presenting.
+We need to always disclose the metric difference when presenting.

 ## Folder layout